Skip to main content

 View Stream

-The View Stream contains a chronological list of everyone who has watched any of your videos, as well as their heatmap and other information, such as their device, IP address, and general geographical location.
-If a viewer has been identified — for instance, if they filled out a Turnstile form — their entries in the view stream will also include their email address and name if provided.
+The View Stream contains a chronological list of everyone who has watched any of your videos, along with their heatmap and other information, such as their device, IP address, and general geographic location.
+If a viewer has been identified (e.g., if they filled out a Turnstile form ), their entries in the view stream will also include their email address and name if provided.
 You can access the View Stream under the “Analytics” page on the Home page of your account.

 Viewer page

-The viewer page allows you to see the entire history of one viewer of your videos.
+The viewer page lets you see the full history for a single viewer of your videos.
 It’s important to note that this refers to public stats , not private.
-You can find the viewer page of any public viewer by clicking on their heatmap.
+You can find the viewer page for any public viewer by clicking its heatmap.

 Waypoint